 Cash-value life insurance is more expensive than normal term life insurance plans in terms of the premium amount.
 They provide a cash component of savings to the policyholder, which for utilizing the policyholder doesn’t have to lose his life.
 The entire cash component can be utilized by the policyholder while he/she is alive at the end of the maturity period.
 The maturity amount can be further utilized as loans or source of cash.

 They are also called permanent life insurance because they cover the entire life of the policyholder, and they also demand a level of a fixed pattern of payment of premium.
 Only a small portion is consumed as the cost of insurance, and the rest of the entire amount is implemented as a cash component by depositing it in a cash value generation account.

 There are typically three types of cash value life insurance.

 #1 – Whole Life

 This provides coverage for entire life and is referred to as a straight life too.
 The premium here depends on age and remains constant even if we grow old.
 The best time to avail this is entering at a young age.
 The value of cash grows depending on the rate of interest decided by the company.
 They are available on a premium paying basis for a short time, too, as 15 years and can extend till 65 years.
 When going for a short time, the rate of the premium goes very high.

 #2 – Universal Life

 This type multiples itself on the deferred tax methodology and is also known adjustable flexible premium policy.
 The rate of return is less but guaranteed.
 The insurance company will only invest a small part of the entire premium earned.
-If the company earns good profit with the invested amount the generated cash value then increases.
-They offer no lapse guarantee which means the longer we pay the premium the longer the policy stays in force.
+If the company earns good profit with the invested amount, the generated cash value then increases.
+They offer a no-lapse guarantee, which means the longer we pay the premium, the longer the policy stays in force.